Gattocrucco/bartz/docs/usage.rst

 `bartz` is implemented using `jax`, a Google library for machine learning.
 It allows to run the code on GPU or TPU and do various other things.

 For basic usage, JAX is just an alternative implementation of `numpy`.
-The arrays returned by `~bartz.interface.BART` are "jax arrays" instead of "numpy arrays", but there is no perceived difference in their functionality.
+The arrays returned by `~bartz.BART.gbart` are "jax arrays" instead of "numpy arrays", but there is no perceived difference in their functionality.
 If you pass numpy arrays to `bartz`, they will be converted automatically.
 You don't have to deal with `jax` in any way.

 For advanced usage, refer to the `jax documentation <https://jax.readthedocs.io/>`_.